rknuus/GReCo/README.rst

 rexex
 =====

-Rule EXample EXtractor is a proof of concept processesing a `C++ Core Guideline <https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md>`_ Markdown file and extracting the code examples of each rule. rexex tries to figure out which code examples should pass tests of the rule in question and
+Rule EXample EXtractor is a proof of concept processing a `C++ Core Guideline <https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md>`_ Markdown file and extracting the code examples of each rule. rexex tries to figure out which code examples should pass tests of the rule in question and